rsvim/rsvim.github.io/docs/api_references/50__rsvim/interfaces/Rsvim.md

-The type definition for global object `Rsvim`.

-It contains multiple sub fields:
+The `Rsvim` global object, it contains multiple sub fields:

 - `Rsvim.opt`: Global editor options, also see [RsvimOpt](RsvimOpt.md).